jchapuis/fullstackscala-scaladays2025/slides.md

 ## Who _**wouldn't**_ want... 🤩

  - 🧑‍🤝‍🧑 _Type-based_ team alignment
- - 🦺 Higher bus factor
  - 🔹 Smaller & leaner codebase
  - 👣 Reduced overall dependency surface
  - 💄 Cutting-edge UX
  - 🚀 WASM performance with flawless interop

-^  - the entire team is able to intervene on all the parts, front-end, back-end, infra.
-They exchange in an ubiquitous language based on the same rich types.
+^  - the entire team is able to intervene on all the parts, front-end, back-end, infra. operationaly this is efficient.
+This encourages collective awareness of the whole project.
+Team can exchange in an ubiquitous language based on the same rich types.
- - thanks to this, loss of a team member is less detrimental, others can step in more easily, compare that vs having a teraform specialist, a typescript specialist, etc.
  - the codebase as a whole is leaner. benefit from code sharing between front and back, and from Scala's expressiveness.
 No more huge quantities of teraform YAML, helm charts, API definitions, etc.
  - third-party library surface and ecosystem is also naturally reduced.
 Less update work, less possibilities for unwanted regression, etc.
  - scalajs library ecosystem, laminar in particular, is super powerful and allows for richly interactive experiences